The Emperor of Gladness: Background

 The novel draws upon Vuong's real-life experiences in the service industry, as well as elder care.
 In writing it, Vuong specifically pushed back against the idea of writing a model minority narrative of rags to riches: "As I grew up in my family and my community, the most common thing—the best scenario—was someone works the same job for 30 years, drives the same car, lives in the same apartment.
 That's not failure.
 That's a decent life."

 Synopsis

 The novel follows a 19-year-old boy named Hai who lives in East Gladness, a town in Connecticut.
 Right before he jumps off of a bridge to die by suicide, an old woman suffering from dementia, named Grazina, urges him to reconsider.
 From then on, Hai becomes Grazina's caretaker.

 Critical reception

-Kirkus Reviews stated that "[t]he references to Slaughterhouse-Five and The Brothers Karamazov underscore Vuong’s interest in exploring war and morality, but this is remarkable as a novel that tries to look at those themes outside of conventional realism or combat porn.
+In a starred review, Kirkus Reviews stated that "[t]he references to Slaughterhouse-Five and The Brothers Karamazov underscore Vuong’s interest in exploring war and morality, but this is remarkable as a novel that tries to look at those themes outside of conventional realism or combat porn.
 It’s a messy but worthy exploration of how hurt and self-deception leaches into everyday life [as well as]...the surprising and cruel ways violence is passed on across generations."
+In another starred review, Publishers Weekly prasied the novel as "a searching and beautiful story of a troubled young man...[that] soars to astonishing heights."
+Kevin Power in the Irish Times called Vuong "an incompetent writer of prose" and criticized the novel for its "shockingly hamfisted lyricism".

+The novel was shortlisted for the 2026 Dublin Literary Award.